julsraemy/phd/src/thesis.md

 [^370]: QLever: <https://github.com/ad-freiburg/qlever>

 [^371]: The title of the section is an homage to Bruno Latour and a
-    passage found in his book _We have never been modern_.
+    passage found in his book ‘We have never been modern’.